-Pursuant to David Brenner's New Employment Agreement, if his employment is terminated by PCT without "cause" or by Mr. Brenner for "good reason" (as such terms are defined in his New Employment Agreement) after completion of a SPAC Transaction, he will be entitled to receive: (1) continued base salary payments for six months; and (2) reimbursement of COBRA continuation coverage premiums for up to six months to the extent they exceed the premiums paid by similarly situated executives of PCT.
+Pursuant to Mr. Dee's and David Brenner's New Employment Agreement, if the executive's employment is terminated by PCT without "cause" or by the executive for "good reason" (as such terms are defined in the applicable New Employment Agreement) after completion of a SPAC Transaction, the executive will be entitled to receive: (1) continued base salary payments for six months; and (2) reimbursement of COBRA continuation coverage premiums for up to six months to the extent they exceed the premiums paid by similarly situated executives of PCT.

-Payment of the severance amounts for Messrs.
-Otworth and Brenner is generally subject to the executive's compliance with certain restrictive covenants and execution of a customary release of claims in favor of PCT.
+Payment of the severance amounts described above for the NEOs is generally subject to the executive's compliance with certain restrictive covenants and execution of a customary release of claims in favor of PCT.

-If Mr. Otworth's or Mr. Brenner's employment is terminated due to the executive's death or disability (as defined in the New Employment Agreements), the executive will be entitled to receive a lump sum cash payment equal to the annual bonus that the executive would have earned for the calendar year of termination based on actual performance achievement for the full performance year, pro-rated based on the executive's period of service during such year.
+If an NEO's employment is terminated due to the executive's death or disability (as defined in the New Employment Agreements) following the completion of a SPAC Transaction, the NEO will be entitled to receive a lump sum cash payment equal to the annual bonus that the executive would have earned for the calendar year of termination based on actual performance achievement for the full performance year, pro-rated based on the executive's period of service during such year.